ysy-dlg/RefCommitDiff/README.md

 - `file_similarity_score`, Represents the similarity score assigned by Git when it detects a file rename or movement, indicating the percentage of similarity between the original file and the new file.
 - `change_type`, A high-level label that categorizes the type of change detected in the file.
 - `change_type_info`, A detailed description of the detected change.
-- `original_file_path`, Path to the file in its original state before the commit.
+- `old_file_path`, Path to the file in its original state before the commit.
 - `new_file_path`, Path to the file after the commit.

 ### Table `refactor_keywords`